• Menu

 Buying a boat in Spain, Tax and other Duties

 Buying a boat in Spain is painful.
 It is true, the boat requirements and sailor certifications in Spain are neither sensitive nor sensible.
 We are going through the issues and tackle them one by one, based on our experience with the BarcelonaSail boat in Barcelona.
-The Spanish government, keen on reducing its ballooning debt, invents new regulation every year for boat safety, communication equipment, and things such as toilet requirements and minimal number of buckets reducing your fun sailing in Barcelona.
-A detailed requirement list can be found in the GUIA AD 2019.
+The Spanish government, keen on reducing its ballooning debt, invent new regulations every year for boat safety, communication equipment, and things such as toilet requirements and a minimal number of buckets reducing your fun sailing in Barcelona.
+A detailed requirement list can be found in the GUIA AD 2021.

 Enjoying sailing in Spain, Buying a boat in Spain